wattsworth/joule/docs/reader_modules.rst

   .. note::

-    The :ref:`Example Reader` loop structure should only be used for low bandwidth data sources.
+    The loop structure in shown above in ``ExampleReader`` should only be used for low bandwidth data sources.
 Higher bandwidth data should be timestamped and written in chunks.
     This reduces the IPC overhead between modules.